Skip to main content

 Request Information

-Why minor in psychology?
+Why minor in Psychology?

 The study of psychology offers valuable insights into the workings of the human mind.
 You'll learn the principles and theories of behavior and explore the scientific underpinnings of psychology — and learn how psychology applies to everyday life.